AbdullaBektayev/airflow/README.md

 ### Small Information about project: ###

-In this application We removed Dockerfile because it is gets long time for build, and for restart app.
+In this application we removed Dockerfile because it is gets long time for build, and for restart app.
 Because we need to do docker-compose down/up when we restart app.
 And we need to build each time when we add new requirements for our project.
 And for that purpose I am not containerized main app in dockerfile